upryzing/lavender/README.md

 # build for web
 pnpm build:web

-# ... when building for Revolt production, use this instead of :web
+# ... when building for production, use this instead of :web
 pnpm build:prod
 ```